sinzlab/nnfabrik/README.md

 ## :book: Documentation

-This is a work in progress.
-We will update this readme with the corresponding links to the documentation once it is ready.
+The documentation can be found [here](https://sinzlab.github.io/nnfabrik/).
+Please note that it is a work in progress.

 ## :bug: Report bugs (or request features)